Malawi – Wildlife Rescue Center Veterinary Internship

 Your Schedule at a Glance:

-Day 1, Monday: Arrive into Lilongwe International Airport (LLW).
-A team member will be waiting to pick you up.
+Day 1: Arrive at Lilongwe International Airport (LLW).
+A team member will wait to pick you up.
 Get settled into your new home and meet and greet your fellow interns.

-Days 2-7, Tuesday-Sunday: Engage in rewarding internship tasks for six of these days.
-Interns will receive one day off per week to spend how they wish (See “Travel Highlights” below for recommendations!)
-Interns who are staying at least four weeks will receive one long weekend free (two days.)
+Days 2-7: Engage in rewarding internship tasks for five days.
+Interns will receive two days off per week to spend how they wish (See “Travel Highlights” below for recommendations!).

-Days 8- 14, Tuesday-Sunday: Continue with your meaningful work for six of these days and enjoy one free day.
+Days 8- 14: Continue with your meaningful work for five days and enjoy two free days.

 Location icon Location of the Project: Lilongwe, Malawi